PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/addLanguageTranslation/variables/addLanguageTranslation.md

   - `data.translation_lang_code`: The language code for the translation being added.
   - `data.translation_value`: The translation value to be added.

+## Returns

+A promise that resolves to the updated or newly created language document.

 ## See

  - Language - The Language model used to interact with the languages collection in the database.